-Here are the differences between the US PhD and the Europe PhD:
+Here’s everything about the differences between the US PhD and the Europe PhD:

 The big difference is in the path to obtaining the PhD degree.